MaximilienFathi/nft-marketplace/README.md

 While working through this project, the major learnings involved:

-- A deepened understanding of HTML, CSS, and JavaScript as a result of my framework-free approach to build the UI.
+- A deepened understanding of HTML, CSS, and JavaScript as a result of my UI framework-free approach.
 - The manipulation of DOM elements.
 - The use of smooth scrolling animations.
 - The implementation of sticky navigation.